 - Goals, objectives and strategies are met.

-- Financial, managerial and operational information is accurate, reliable, adequately protected and available when needed.
+- Financial, managerial and operational information is accurate, reliable, protected and available when needed.

 - Information and decision-making are effectively coordinated and communicated.

-- Resources are acquired economically, used efficiently, and protected adequately.
+- Resources are acquired economically, used efficiently, and protected.

-- Legislative and regulatory issues are recognized and addressed appropriately.
+- Legislative and regulatory issues are recognized and addressed.

 - Quality and continuous improvement, accountability, and transparency are fostered in management’s control process.

-The Office of Inspector General ensures that more of every tax dollar appropriated for the delivery of health and human services in Texas actually is spent on those services.
+The Office of Inspector General ensures that tax dollars appropriated for the delivery of health and human services in Texas are spent on those services.

-Many of the direct client services that were performed by DSHS, such as services for women and people with special health care needs, were transferred to HHS in September 2016.
+Many of the direct client services that were performed by DSHS, such as services for women and children, and people with special health care needs, were transferred to HHSC in September 2016.
 DSHS now focuses on providing these functions:

 - Vital statistics, such as birth and death records